Tomtores/DuplicateFinder/Readme.md

+# What is this for?

+`YADA - Yet Another Duplicate Annihilator`, is a GUI program for finding duplicate files and removing them.
+Do you have thousands of files scattered throughout your hard drive and can't tell which ones you have copied five times over?
+This is a tool for finding that.
+Given no existing software provided interface or performance I would like, I decided to create my own.

 # How to use:

 ## 1. Disable immediate file removal in windows
 **Go to recycle bin settings and make sure the setting "Don't move files to Recycle Bin.
-Remove files immediatelly when deleted." is DISABLED.**
+Remove files immediately when deleted." is DISABLED.**

 **I OFFER NO FILE RECOVERY ASSISTANCE IF YOU DELETE SOMETHING IMPORTANT ON ACCIDENT.